 the organic contamination and so the subsurface tools would work properly.

-You have to be careful if you're going to flood an area.
+You have to be careful if you're going to flood an area, as you want it

 I put on my blue disposable shoe covers